The county of Oxfordshire is among the very best in the country at recycling and composting with a countywide recycling

 The ERF processes the type of general waste that would typically be put in kerbside residual waste bins.
 However, some items could damage equipment at the plant or affect how it operates.

 Bulky items such as mattresses, carpets, furniture, and PVC window and door frames will continue to be landfilled.
 We will be looking for ways to recycle bulky items in the future.

 Please see our household waste recycling centres page for information about where to find containers for recycling, general waste and bulky items at our sites.

 Ardley ERF operation

 If you would like to report an issue relating to the operation of the ERF please contact Viridor directly.for information about how to do this.

 Planning and Regulation Team for queries relating to the planning permission for the facility.were granted planning permission to build the facility by the Secretary of State in February 2011.
 Contact the

-The Environment Agency will monitor and regulate the operation of the energy recovery facility and granted an Environmental Permit in September 2010.
+The Environment Agency monitor and regulate the operation of the energy recovery facility and granted an Environmental Permit in September 2010.
 Contact the Environment Agency for information about how energy recovery facilities are regulated.

 The Ardley ERF has a state-of-the-art visitor centre to teach children and interested adults about sustainable waste management and how energy recovery fits into the waste hierarchy.
 Contact Viridor at theto request visits for groups and individuals.